Percocet Addiction: Tolerance, Withdrawal, Detox and Treatment:

 The signs of prescription opioid abuse often present themselves in very different ways from illegal drugs.
 Many people can keep their day to day responsibilities somewhat at bay while abuse prescribed opiates. .
 The signs of Percocet addiction are not always clear or recognizable until the patient has progressed to risky behaviors or other consuming additional dangerous drugs.

 Patients might attempt to see several doctors to get more medication.
-Some abusers, in desperation of feeling withdrawal, might lie, steal and do whatever they can in order to get what they need.
-This kind of behavior is mostly common among young people, have no access to legal prescriptions.
+Some abusers, in the desperation of feeling withdrawal, might lie, steal and do whatever they can in order to get what they need.
+This kind of behavior is most common among young people, have no access to legal prescriptions.

 Symptoms of Percocet addiction can include:

-- Losing control over use of the drug
+- Losing control over the use of the drug

 - Constant thoughts and desire for the drug and how to obtain it.